-Want to know the secret to building the perfect Baby Registry?
+Want to know the secret to finding all your Baby Registry essentials?
 It’s simple: Just ask your mom friends.

 Registry lists can seem so overwhelming, with gadgets and gizmos aplenty!
 How do you figure out what you need, what you don’t, and what is worth splurging vs saving on?
 But spend a few minutes chatting with a new mom, and they will tell you without holding back what they use, what they don’t and what they wish they had registered for.
 And what better way to get that advice than asking The Mom Friend community to find out what their *Must Haves* are for creating a registry?